1F47E/go-bitreel/README.md

 So you can upload it to video hosting and have an infinite* tape storage like in a good old days.

 ### How it works?

-Encoding file to a video is done by representing every bit as a black (1) or white (0) 2x2 pixels square.
+Encoding file to a video is done by representing every bit as a black (1) or white (0) 2x2 pixels square.<br>
-Due to this process, the resulting video will be approximately 4 times the size of your original file A checksum for each frame is calculated and incorporated as metadata, ensuring the integrity of your data.
+Due to this process, the resulting video will be approximately 4 times the size of your original file.<br>
+A checksum for each frame is calculated and incorporated as metadata, ensuring the integrity of your data.<br>
-The final step involves encoding these frames into a video using ffmpeg
+The final step involves encoding these frames into a video using ffmpeg.<br>

 ### Dependencies